khastagi/sql-projects/README.md

-# sql-questions
+# sql-projects
-A collection of SQL questions for practicing data handling exercises.
+A collection of SQL based projects and questions for practicing data handling exercises.
+CryptoPunks NFT data analysis is up now!